quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC supports connection migration by the client.
 If a lower-layer address changes, a QUIC endpoint can still associate packets with an existing connection based on the Connection ID (see also {{connid}}) in the QUIC header, if present.
-This supports cases where address information changes due to e.g.
-NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.
+This supports cases where address information changes, such as NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.